 Making a visit to the Blessed Sacrament is one of four practices officially encouraged by the Catholic Church with a possible daily indulgence.
 Traditionally, Catholics talk about making a “holy hour” which means spending an hour before Jesus hidden in the tabernacle or exposed in a monstrance, either in a church or an adoration chapel.
 But the indulgence (subject to the usual conditions) is available for spending at least thirty minutes in adoration.
 I will admit that in this season of life, I’m not getting to adoration as much as I’d like to.
 But I’m always glad when I do, and I make sure that my kids know that it’s part of my practice of the faith.
 The husband and I will sometimes stop for adoration when we’re out on a date.
 If my girlfriends and I get together for a drink, we meet first for adoration.
 If I’m with my little kids, it’s more likely to be a quick greeting-type stop (more on that next) but I want my older kids to be familiar with the practice of adoration, and capable of managing it.

-From the shop: A Visit to the Blessed Sacrament Printable Booklet
+From the shop: Little Guide to Adoration Booklet

 From the archives: Catholic Indulgences: what they are, when they are, and why you should care

 5. We greet Jesus in the tabernacle at church.